250 for the 250ᵀᴴ

 Revitalizing 250+ underINVESTED and rural communities

-In honor of the nation’s semiquincentennial in 2026 through a public-private-philanthropic partnership at the intersection of civic engagement, entrepreneurship and preservation of heritage and culture.
+In honor of the nation’s semiquincentennial in 2026 through a public-private-philanthropic partnership at the nexus of civic engagement, entrepreneurship and preservation of heritage and culture.

 Our Work